Australian Familial Pancreatic Cancer Cohort

 - Identify high risk individuals eligible for pancreatic cancer screening trials

-Who can join AFPaCC?
+Who joined AFPaCC?

 - With multiple relatives on the same side diagnosed with pancreatic cancer

 - Known to carry a gene mutation thought to be involved in pancreatic cancer (e.g. BRCA2) and a reported family history of pancreatic cancer

 - With a diagnosis of Peutz-Jeghers Syndrome or Hereditary Pancreatitis